digital-asset/daml/docs/source/app-dev/authorization.rst

 For the

-.. note:: In case of mutual (two-way) TLS authentication setup the Ledger API
+.. note:: In case of mutual (two-way) TLS authentication, the Ledger API
-          client presents in addition to an access token its certificate to Ledger API Server as part of the authentication process.
-The provided certificate must be signed by a certificate authority (CA) trusted by Ledger API server.
-Note that the identity of the application will not be proven by using this method, i.e. application identity (application id) is not necessarily correlated with the CN (Common Name) in the certificate.
+          client must present (in addition to an access token) its certificate to the Ledger API server as part of the authentication process.
+The provided certificate must be signed by a certificate authority (CA) trusted by the Ledger API server.
+Note that the identity of the application will not be proven by using this method, i.e. the `application_id` field in the request is not necessarily correlated with the CN (Common Name) in the certificate.

 Introduction